interledger/rafiki/packages/documentation/src/content/docs/integration/getting-started.md

 The response status code for a successful request is a `200`.
 The `mock-account-servicing-entity` includes a [minimalistic example](https://github.com/interledger/rafiki/blob/main/localenv/mock-account-servicing-entity/app/routes/rates.ts).

 The `backend` package requires an environment variable called `EXCHANGE_RATES_URL` which MUST specify the URL of this endpoint.
+An OpenAPI specification of that endpoint can be found [here](https://github.com/interledger/rafiki/blob/main/packages/backend/src/openapi/exchange-rates.yaml).

-### Fees
+### Rate Probe Quotes and Fees

+The Account Servicing Entity may charge fees on top of the estimated network fee for facilitating the transfer.
+They can specify fixed and variable fees per asset using the Admin API or UI.
+How they structure those fees is completely up to the Account Servicing Entity.

-Sending fees can be set on a given asset using the `setFee` graphql mutation if desired:
+Sending fees can be set on a given asset using Admin UI or the `setFee` graphql mutation if desired:

 Mutation: